-- Website: Create an SEO-integrated website with the intention of ensuring that it ranks high in search engines.
-Add a ‘price estimate’ box on the landing page, and provide accurate contact information as well.
+- Website: Create an SEO-integrated website to rank high in search engines.
+Add a ‘price estimate’ box on the landing page, and provide accurate contact information.

 - Social Media: Facebook will be your primary business social media platform.
 You can consider making relevant updates about your business and industry and target market your audience with paid ads.

-- Local Listings: Ensuring that your business’ name is added to both online and offline local listings will help bring local clients to your business.
+- Local Listings: Ensuring that your business’s name is added to online and offline local listings will help bring local clients to your business.

 - Referrals: Ask your friends, family members, old clients, and people in your network circles to refer your services to potential customers.